What is a District Heating System?

 Will the heat be cheaper than gas or electric?

-The actual costs of the project are not yet known.
-However, the source of heat energy is to be ‘gifted’ to the community by the developers of the proposed Energy from Waste Plant at the site of the former paper mill.
-There will be significant costs to install the network however, it is expected that the heat will be sold to users at a cost less than gas or electricity.
 Hot water and space heating account for 81% of the energy bill for the average home.
 Even the best and most modern combi boilers are only around 80% efficient when new and working optimally.
 That means you pay for 100% of the gas that you use and lose 20% of the potential heat in its conversion to heat.
 In district heating you only pay for the heat you use.

 Will there be up-front costs of installing the district heating in homes?

 Yes.
-In the same way that there are costs involved in installing, maintaining and replacing all systems, there is an initial investment required.
+In the same way that there are costs involved in installing, maintaining, and replacing all systems, there is an initial investment required.
 The actual amounts are not yet known for the distribution network or for individual connections to it.

 What if I am interested in taking part but cannot afford the initial up-front costs?

-Governments are committed to challenging carbon reduction targets and have, from time to time, made grants available to householders and businesses to help with such installation costs.
+It is accepted that this could be an issue for many.
+Consideration will be given to what arrangements can be made to address this issue.
+Governments are committed to challenging, carbon reduction targets and have, from time to time, made grants available to householders and businesses to help with such installation costs.

 Will I need to change the current central heating system in my home?